AsteriskAmpersand/Ice-Stable/README.md

 - Recital:
   - MV increased to 32 (up from 29).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
+  - A fast upwards Recital can now be performed when used after a Backwards Strike (aka Back Slam) with no directional input.
 - Encore:
   - MV increased to 40 (up from 35).
   - Element and Status Modifiers increased to 1.5x (up from 1.0x).